bevyengine/bevy-website/content/learn/book/control-flow/states.md

     .init_state::<GameState>()
     .init_state::<ActionState>();
 ```

+When state transitions occur, sub-states and computed states are recomputed accordingly, causing these transitions to cascade.
+If we change `GameState`, causing `ActionState` to be removed, the `OnExit` schedule for the old `ActionState` value will run as well.

 {% callout(type="info") %}
 It might be reasonable to ask why we chose to model these different modes as sub-states: why not just have a single flat list of all the states?